 Is It the Same for Postponing a Destination Wedding?

-The Foreign Office (FCO) has advised against all but essential travel for Britons until mid-April so if you have a destination wedding planned before then, it won’t go ahead.
-The steps are likely to be almost exactly the same for postponing your destination wedding and you’re more likely to have a wedding planner who can do plenty of the communication with suppliers for you.
+The Foreign Office (FCO) has advised against all but essential travel for Britons until further notice so if you have a destination wedding planned in the foreseeable future, it won’t go ahead.
+You’re likely to have a wedding planner who can do plenty of the communication with suppliers for you so utilise them.
+It’s a sad fact, but it may be that small resorts and business go into administration due to the pandemic and you’ll want to get an honest feeling from your wedding planner whether your venue or supplier will still be operating next year.

 How Should I Keep My Guests Informed?